GitMiku/killu/README.md

 =====
 This script pretty much the same as killall -u user proc
 The reason for this tool is I don't want to install the psmisc package
-Nothing wrong with it, but if I don't need the whole package.
-Or even all of killall's options, so I figured I'd save some space.
+Nothing wrong with it, but I don't need the whole package, or even all of killall's options, so I figured I'd save some space.

 Usage
 =====